algorandfoundation/xGov/Proposals/xGov180.md

 status: <Draft>
 ---

->Proposals that do not include information on all template sections will be rejected.
->Please, before submitting the grant proposal, review the contract template and ensure you're comfortable with its terms.  <a href="https://drive.google.com/file/d/1bf8sIu6gohU6FvKtEiXLZ5oMd4a1ySdu/view?usp=sharing">Contract Template</a>

 ## Abstract
 With 2024 being an election year in the United States, voting security has never been a hotter or more important topic.
 Algorand has unique features that have allowed several voting technologies to be invented, which provide an order of magnitude improvement over tradition voting machines and paper ballots.
 This research seeks to explain the basis for these different voting technologies and explore potential avenues for scalable adoption in elections.
 This is important because voting is a real use case, where Algorand provides a huge advantage in cost, performance, and efficiency to legacy systems.